-Mental Health Professionals are ordered through the Interagency Indefinite Deliver Indefinite Quantity (IDICQ) contract.
+Mental Health Professionals whose services will exceed \$2500 must be ordered through the National Interagency CISM Contract.
 The Great Basin CISM Coordinator will coordinate with the National CISM Coordinators who will generate the task order for the contract.

-Due to the ad hoc nature and extremely vast, very rural area protected by the wildland fire community the assigned Clinician should factor in the limited availability of any follow up care, Employee Assistance Program (EAP), which is offered.
+Due to the ad hoc nature and extremely vast, very rural area protected by the wildland fire community the assigned clinician should factor in the limited availability of any follow up care, Employee Assistance Program (EAP), which is offered.

-Ethics, Conduct, and Confidentiality
+31 Ethics, Conduct, and Confidentiality